Destaq/sqaml/INSTALL.md

 Tables are persisted upon typing `exit;`, and the saved files for each corresponding table can be found in the `lib/storage` directory.
 For example, if a table `users` is created, the table will be saved to the path `lib/storage/users.sqaml`.
 ## Tests

-To run test, you can run `make bisect` from the root directory.
+To run test, you can run `make open-bisect` from the root directory.
 This will run the tests and generate a coverage report in the `_coverage` directory, which is automatically opened.

 You can also choose to directly run the tests through `dune test`, also from the root directory.